relution-io/relution-tools/devhub/devenv-readme.md

   ...
 ```

-## Uploading Apps To Relution
+## Uploading apps to Relution
-The following build step uploads apps back to relution via the `relution_upload_app.sh` script that has been automatically added to the repository root in a folder called `relution`.
+The following build step uploads apps to Relution via the `relution_upload_app.sh` script that has been automatically added to the repository root in a folder called `relution`.
 ```yml
 ...
 relution: